 The Master of Liberal Arts is a unique, non-traditional graduate degree.
 Whereas most graduate programs ask students to become more and more specialized, the MLA expects students to both broaden and deepen their educational experience.
-Our MLA is interdisciplinary in approach and draws from a large number of programs and departments across the campus.
-The MLA offers curricular flexibility with courses in the evenings and on weekends to enable adult students with full time jobs and other life responsibilities to seriously engage in study.
-Established in 1962, the MLA at Hopkins is the first program of its type in the country.
-MLA students, in consultation with an advisor, tailor the program to their own professional and intellectual interests through an exploration of different curricular fields including history, religion, literature, philosophy, political science, the humanities, music, art history and the performing arts.
+Our MLA is interdisciplinary in approach and draws from a range of different curricular fields including history, religion, literature, philosophy, political science, the humanities, music, art history, and the performing arts.
 The program of study is ten courses and includes a Capstone (graduate project or portfolio).
-Students explore a world of knowledge by taking their own path, and developing their own way of knowing.

 Who are MLA students?

 There is no “typical” MLA student.
 We have students from a variety of academic and professional backgrounds.

 How long do I have to complete the requirements of the program?

 Students have up to five years to complete their degree.

 How long does it take to go through admissions process?

 We have rolling admissions.
 We admit for the Fall, Spring, and Summer.
 There is no standard time frame for the admission process.
 It depends on the time it takes for all application materials to be submitted.

 Am I automatically rejected for consideration if my GPA falls below 3.0?